kamalshkeir/ksbus/Readme.md

     })
     # Subscribe, it also return the subscription
     bus.Subscribe("python", pythonTopicHandler)
-    # SendTo publish to named topic
+    # SendToNamed publish to named topic
     bus.SendToNamed("top:srv", {
         "data": "hello again from python"
     })